tubbo/apollo-server-logging/README.md

       // All parameters are logged, so use this option to redact certain
       // sensitive information from your logs:
       cleanVariableNames: ['password', 'token', 'phone', 'email'],
-    }),
+      // By default, the above setting's value is `['password', 'token', 'captcha']` }),
   ]
 })